TiffanyNwanne/Health-Insurance-User-Behaviour-Analysis/Medicare.md

 Top KPI Tile: District of Columbia (DC) leads with 869M readmissions.

-Bar Chart:
+**Bar Chart:**

-DC (869M) has the highest readmissions.
+- DC (869M) has the highest readmissions.

-Massachusetts (MA) follows with 766M.
+- Massachusetts (MA) follows with 766M.

-Maryland (MD) and New York (NY) also report high numbers.
+- Maryland (MD) and New York (NY) also report high numbers.

-💡 Insight:
+**Insight:**

-📌 High readmission rates indicate potential issues with post-discharge care and hospital efficiency.
+- High readmission rates indicate potential issues with post-discharge care and hospital efficiency.

-📌 DC’s extreme readmission rate suggests possible healthcare access problems or patient demographic challenges.
+- DC’s extreme readmission rate suggests possible healthcare access problems or patient demographic challenges.

 ### States with Highest Hospitalization from Diabetes

 Top KPI Tile: Florida (FL) has the most diabetes-related hospitalizations (327 cases).

-Bar Chart:
+**Bar Chart:**

-FL (327), LA (308), and IN (304) lead in diabetes hospitalizations.
+- FL (327), LA (308), and IN (304) lead in diabetes hospitalizations.

-Connecticut (CT) and Illinois (IL) also report high cases (~300 each).
+- Connecticut (CT) and Illinois (IL) also report high cases (~300 each).

-💡 Insight:
+**Insight:**

-📌 Southern states dominate this metric, indicating that diabetes prevalence is a major issue in the region.
+- Southern states dominate this metric, indicating that diabetes prevalence is a major issue in the region.

-📌 Preventative care efforts (e.g., lifestyle programs, diet initiatives) might be underfunded or ineffective in these areas.
+- Preventative care efforts (e.g., lifestyle programs, diet initiatives) might be underfunded or ineffective in these areas.

-📌 States with high diabetes hospitalization rates might also struggle with obesity and access to primary care.
+- States with high diabetes hospitalization rates might also struggle with obesity and access to primary care.

 ### States with Highest Emergency Department Visits

 Top KPI Tile: California (CA) has the most ER visits, with 4,252 per 1,000 patients.

-Bar Chart:
+**Bar Chart:**

 CA (4,252), TX (3,522), FL (3,574), MI (3,632), and PA (3,492) are the top five states.

-💡 Insight:
+**Insight:**

-📌 Emergency department overuse often signals inadequate primary care access.
+- Emergency department overuse often signals inadequate primary care access.

-📌 California’s high ER visit rate suggests potential overburdened hospitals and limited availability of urgent care clinics.
+- California’s high ER visit rate suggests potential overburdened hospitals and limited availability of urgent care clinics.

-📌 Florida and Texas also show high ER utilization, which could be due to high uninsured populations.
+- Florida and Texas also show high ER utilization, which could be due to high uninsured populations.

 **Key Takeaways from the Hot Spots Dashboard**